P K Abdulla Koya

-Palliyulla Kariat Abdulla Koya (P K Abdulla Koya) (born 13 February 1957) is an NRI entrepreneur from Abu Dhabi and Garshom Award winner.
-He is the Founder and Chairman of the AKNOVEL Group.
+Palliyulla Kariat Abdulla Koya (P K Abdulla Koya) (born 13 February 1957) is an Indian entrepreneur from Abu Dhabi and Garshom Award winner.
+He is the founder and chairman of the AKNOVEL Group..|.

-He is the man who brought about a revolutionary change in Rubber stamp manufacturing industry in India.
 Abdulla Koya has helped over 50,000 people across country to gain self-employment.

 Early life

-Abdulla Koya was born in Calicut, a well known coastal town and an important trade center in North Kerala.
+Abdulla Koya is from Calicut in North Kerala.
 He is the third son of the late Kasmi Koya and Beevi.
 He was forced to find out small jobs as daily wages to support his family.
-He worked hard in several sectors for earning the minimum to help his family.
-This structure is the initial training of his carrier.
-In 1978, Abdulla Koya has arrived in United Arab Emirates as Labour.
+He worked in several sectors for earning the minimum to help his family.
+In 1978, Abdulla Koya arrived in United Arab Emirates.

 Personal life

 Abdulla Koya is married to Nazeema and has four children – Noora, Majidha, Ahamed Zayed and Shymah.